Modeling and API Simulation

 A model describes the same canonical topology that real providers eventually produce:

-Models are consumed in two different simulation flows.
+Models are consumed in several simulation and local-development flows.

 The test provider simulates the Topograph API lifecycle itself.
 It can return successful topology output, delayed completion, malformed-request failures, provider failures, or a request that remains pending.